niro1987/python-sapcommissions/README.rst

-Python SAP Commissions®
+Python SAP Incentive Management®
 =======================

-An Asynchronous Python client to communicate with SAP Commissions®.
+An Asynchronous Python client to communicate with SAP Incentive Management®.

 If you like this project, please consider to `BuyMeACoffee <https://www.buymeacoffee.com/niro1987>`_.